X-MAS SALE! 12% OFF! Discount Code: HappyHolidays

 From tea to lattes, smoothies, cocktails, cakes, cookies, salad dressings, barbecue rubs, soup broths, you name it!
 Matcha has been used both in cooking and beverages for decades.

 People in Japan were never shy about the health benefits of matcha.
 However, it was predominantly used as a ceremonial tea.
 A matcha green tea ceremony can take anywhere up to 4 hours, sometimes even longer.
-Its always great to find time to enjoy a chawan of thick creamy koicha (ceremonial grade matcha), while connecting to the tea powder and acknowledging its tea journey.
+It's always great to find time to enjoy a chawan of thick, creamy koicha (ceremonial-grade matcha) while connecting with the tea powder and acknowledging its tea journey.
 However, in the more fast-paced environment of today, many great chefs and nutritionists have developed more than one way to enjoy the health benefits of matcha on the go.

 organic culinary grade matcha